 To sum up.
-Four Ponds, monk's Park and Sister's Woodlands may not attract hard core bikers.
+Four Ponds, monk's Park and Sister's Woodlands may not attract hard core bikers or large groups.
 It’s not that kind of a place.
 But for a relaxed ride where you’ll get a chance to explore some wonderful trails immersed in nature.
 Give Four Ponds a try.

-Alternative Four Ponds Parking: There's another good parking area at 58 Valley Bars Road in Bourne.
-This one is always less crowded and gives you quicker access to the Bourne Town Forest trails.
+Alternative Parking: There's another good parking area at 58 Valley Bars Road in Bourne.
+This one is always less crowded and gives you quicker access to the Bourne Town Forest's trails.